-What is Laban/Bartenieff Movement Analysis (LMA)?
+What is Laban/Bartenieff Movement Analysis (LMA/LBMS)?

-Laban Movement Analysis (LMA) originated in the work of Rudolf Laban, and has evolved into a highly detailed practical and theoretical system that describes qualitative aspects of movement and interrelationships among them – in dance, theatre, pedestrian movement, and other nonverbal behavior.
+Laban Movement Analysis (LMA/LBMS) originated in the work of Rudolf Laban, and has evolved into a highly detailed practical and theoretical system that describes qualitative aspects of movement and interrelationships among them – in dance, theatre, pedestrian movement, and other nonverbal behavior.

 Rudolph Laban’s influence and life-work as a dance and movement theorist, performer, choreographer, and educator, is considered a keystone in the development of early European Modern Dance.
 Before the outbreak of WWII, there were Laban Schools headed by his pupils throughout Europe; and other former students such as Mary Wigman, Kurt Joos, and Sigurd Leeder opening schools with new styles of performance and methodologies of training – each of whom continuing Laban’s influence into the next generation of European artists (such as Pina Bausch).